JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkwasm-protocol/zkWasm Protocol.md

 ```

 !!! note "Note"
-    You may find hard to understand the assembly code and bit shift operations.
+    You may find it hard to understand the assembly code and bit shift operations.
 You may skip this section if you are not interested in the details.

     First, let's understand how bytes memory is laid out:
     ```